Myrmidon Club

 The Myrmidon Club is a dining club elected from the members of Merton College, Oxford, and with a continuous history exceeding 150 years.
 Until recently, the club was single-sex, and an equivalent club for women, named the Myrmaids, was established following the college's decision to admit women students in 1980.
 It is now a mixed-gender society.

 History

 Founded in 1865, it is one of the handful of such clubs with an almost continuous existence from the second half of the 19th century.
-It once maintained private rooms on the High Street, but in common with most similar clubs it no longer has private accommodation.
+In the earlier years of its existence it had its own rooms off the High.

 Describing Lord Randolph Churchill's membership of the Club towards the end of the 1860s, T.H.S.
 Escott wrote: